 Learn more about the theory of change that guided Collaboratory’s development.
 It is one of several papers used to support the use of Collaboratory for scholarly research and strategic administrative efforts, providing an overview of:

-Today Collaboratory data represent the largest coordinated national dataset on community engagement and public service activities occurring between higher education and its surrounding communities.
-45 institutions have tracked more than 2,000 published activities encompassing 7,000 community partner relationships, 2,500 course sections, and 1,000 research connections.
+Today, Collaboratory data represent the largest coordinated national dataset on community engagement and public service activities occurring between higher education and its surrounding communities.
+45 institutions have tracked more than 6,200 published activities encompassing 13,000 community partner relationships, 2,200 course sections, and 1,000 research connections.

 The dataset includes descriptive characteristics (what, where, when, with whom, and to what end) of activities that are entered by faculty and staff or their representatives.
-It provides a highly relational view of the focus areas addressed, populations served, on- and off-campus collaborators, connections to teaching and research, and location information, among other data points.
+It also provides a highly relational view of the focus areas addressed, populations served, on- and off-campus collaborators, connections to teaching and research, and location information, among other data points

 In collaboration with the Civic Learning, Engagement, and Action Data Sharing (CivicLEADS) archive, Collaboratory has made a completely de-identified, limited open dataset available to the general public.